St. Patrick’s National School,

 This document has been drawn-up as a response to recent changes in legislation (2011).
 It further develops previous policy in this area and takes account of the provisions of the following pieces of legislation.
-For ease of reading the document can also be downloaded from the link: Child Protection Policy.
+This review took place in September 2023 by the Board of Management and was ratified accordingly.

 In all instances of suspicion or allegations of abuse or neglect, the following resources will be referenced.

 Designated Liaison Person (DLP)